 In camera №488747 belonging to Krivonischenko (with broken light filter) was found film with 34 frames.
 This film corresponds to film №1 - 33 photos plus one damaged frame in the middle.
 Cameras belonging to Zolotaryov №55149239 and Slobodin №486963 are found with films with same number of frames 27.
 In Koskin's photo archive there are two films with 27 photos - numbered 2 and 4.
 We need to deduce by looking through the photos which film was shot by whom.
 This photo proves that film №4 was shot by Slobodin.

 * There is no information how many photos were taken with Dyatlov's camera №55242643.
 This camera was introduced in the inventory of the case in March 1959 due to the fact that the camera was taken from the tent by one of the students volunteering in the first search party.
 He developed the film with the intend to do some private investigation into the matter till he was asked by the official investigators to hand over the camera and the film which he did.
 By deduction none of the films in Koskin's photo archive belongs to Dyatlov's camera.
-Here are photos of each film relevant to the this hat show Dyatlov caught on film without him knowing that he is being photographed: film №6, film №1, film №3, film №4, film №5.
+Here are photos of each film in this list showing Dyatlov caught on film without him knowing that he is being photographed: film №6, film №1, film №3, film №4, film №5.

 So far we have 4 cameras and at least 6 films which means some of the films were taken out and replaced with new.
 Film №6 starts with photos that are not from this trip, then follow 28 photos that are from the trip and the last frame is almost identical with the first photo from film №1.
 Film №6 precedes Film №1.
 Film №3 can not be shot by any of the cameras that are listed so far.
 Same applies to Film №5.
 Cameras are most certainly more than 4.
 One additional camera was found on Zolotaryov's body.